Structured Codes for Distributed Matrix Multiplication

-\paragraph{Structured coding for computing} K\"orner and Marton have devised a {\emph{structured linear encoding}} strategy for distributed computing the modulo-two sum $X_1^n\oplus_2 X_2^n$ of i.i.d. doubly symmetric binary source (DSBS) sequences $(X_1^n, X_2^n)$, i.e., $(X_{1i}, X_{2i} ) \sim {\rm DSBS}(p)$ for all $i\in[n]$, with an asymptotically vanishing probability of error at the minimum sum rate, $2H(X_1\oplus_2 X_2)$~\cite{korner1979encode}.
-Subspace-based lossless linear computation schemes using nested codes --- that are sum-rate optimal for a class of source PMFs --- have been devised in~\cite{lalitha2013linear}, generalizing~\cite{korner1979encode}.
-Ahlswede and Han showed that if the marginals are not uniform, there are achievable points outside the K{\"o}rner-Marton region~\cite{ahlswede1983source}, by tightening the rate region for general binary sources that embed the regions of~\cite{SlepWolf1973} and~\cite{korner1979encode}.
-An outer bound strictly better than the cut-set bound in~\cite{ahlswede1983source} has been proposed in~\cite{sefidgaran2015korner}.
-The rate region has been extended to a class of source PMFs beyond DSBS~\cite{nair2020optimal}, and to the reconstruction of the modulo-$q$ sum $X_1\oplus_q X_2$~\cite[Lemma~5]{han1987dichotomy}.
-Furthermore, secure versions of~\cite{korner1979encode} have been contemplated, see e.g.,~\cite{zhao2021expand} and~\cite{data2014securely}.
+\paragraph{Structured coding for computing} Structured coding approaches, on the other hand, deviate from the random coding approach, and instead entail correlated binning of sources and the use of algebraic codes.
+K\"orner and Marton (cf.~\cite{korner1979encode}) devised a {\emph{structured linear encoding}} strategy for distributed computing the modulo-two sum $X_1\oplus_2 X_2$ of two i.i.d. binary source sequences $(X_1^n, X_2^n)$, where in particular $(X_{1i},X_{2i})$ has the same joint distribution as $(X_1,X_2)$, for all $i\in[n]$.
+Their technique, based on the method of Elias~\cite{elias1955coding}, constructs linear codes that achieve an asymptotically vanishing probability of error at a derived minimum sum rate of $2H(X_1\oplus_2 X_2)$, when the joint distribution of $X_1$ and $X_2$ is symmetric (see also Definition~\ref{def:DSBS}).
+Furthermore, the interesting work in~\cite{lalitha2013linear} provided subspace-based lossless linear computation schemes using nested codes, where these schemes have been shown to generalize those in~\cite{korner1979encode}, as well as have been proven to be sum-rate optimal for a class of source distributions.
+Additionally, for the binary modulo-two sum problem, Ahlswede and Han also derived --- by combining the source coding technique from~\cite{berger1977multiterminal} with the method of Elias~\cite{elias1955coding} --- an achievable rate region for general binary sources~\cite[Theorem~10]{ahlswede1983source}, which contains the regions derived in~\cite{SlepWolf1973} and~\cite{korner1979encode}, and which is generally larger than the convex hull of both.